Engin-Boot/capture-behavior-of-a-visit-counter-PranshuSachan003/needs-tech.md

 Scenario: Recover across restarts of the server that runs the visit-counter

-  Given
-  When
-  Then
+  Given (Sensor for entry-card issuer is not working properly) When  (patient enters)
+  Then  (Use SQL Server Management Studio to recover the visit-counter)

 Scenario: Reconcile counts if the sensor is offline for a while

-  Given
-  When
-  Then
+  Given (Sensor for entry-card issuer is not working properly) When  (patient enters)
+  Then  (go to previously saved count on database AND increment by one)